ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 but can instead utilize the CMW format to be agnostic to the attestation technology.

-A further goal is to ensure the scalability of implementations.
+A further design goal is extensibility.
 This means that adding support for new conceptual messages and new attestation technologies should not change the core of the processor, and that a CMW stack can be designed to offer a plug-in interface for both encoding and decoding.
 To achieve this, the format must provide consistent message encapsulation and explicit typing.
 These features allow for selecting the appropriate message handler based on its type identifier.